 During 2019 and 2018, the Company submitted applications to sell a portion of the Company's State of New Jersey net operating losses as part of the Technology Business Tax Certificate Program sponsored by The New Jersey Economic Development Authority.
-Under the program, emerging biotechnology companies with unused NOLs and unused research and development credits are allowed to sell these benefits to other companies.
-As more fully discussed in Note 9, the Company received approval from the New Jersey Economic Development Authority to sell \$1.9 million of its State of New Jersey net operating losses recognizing a tax benefit for the year ended December 31, 2019 for the net proceeds (approximately \$1.8 million).
-In early 2020, the Company entered into an agreement to sell these net operating losses, In April of 2020, the Company completed the sale of the New Jersey net operating losses and received the \$1.8 million net proceeds.
-In 2018, the Company completed the sale of a portion of its New Jersey net operating losses for 2011 - 2017 totaling approximately \$11.1 for net proceeds of approximately \$10.4 million in December 2018.
-The proceeds of \$10.4 million were reflected as a tax benefit for the year ended December 31, 2018 may approximately \$2.0 million available in future tax benefits remaining under the NOL Program for future years.
+Under the program, emerging biotechnology companies with unused NOLs and unused research and development credits are allowed to sell these benefits to other New Jersey-based companies.
+The Company received approval from the New Jersey Economic Development Authority to sell \$1.9 million of its State of New Jersey net operating losses recognizing a tax benefit for the year ended December 31, 2019 for the net proceeds (approximately \$1.8 million).
+In early 2020, the Company entered into an agreement to sell these net operating losses.
+In April of 2020, the Company completed the sale of its State of New Jersey net operating losses and received \$1.8 million in net proceeds.
+In 2018, the Company completed the sale of a portion of its State of New Jersey net operating losses for calendar years 2011 - 2017 totalling approximately \$11.1 million for net proceeds of approximately \$10.4 million in December 2018.
+The proceeds of \$10.4 million were reflected as a tax benefit for the year ended December 31, 2018.
+In June 2020, the Company filed an application with the New Jersey Economic Development Authority to sell substantially all of its remaining State of New Jersey net operating losses totalling \$2.0 million available under the program.

-In June 2018, the Company entered into the Horizon Credit Agreement with Horizon that provided \$10 million in new capital.
+In June 2018, the Company entered into the Horizon Credit Agreement with Horizon Technology Finance Corporation ("Horizon") that provided \$10 million in new capital (the "Horizon Credit Agreement").
 The obligations under the Horizon Credit Agreement are secured by a first-priority security interest in substantially all assets of Celsion other than intellectual property assets.
-Payments under the loan agreement are interest only (calculated based on one-month LIBOR plus 7.625%) for the first twenty-four (24) months after through July 2020, closing, followed by a 24-month amortization period of principal and interest starting on August 1, 2020 and ending through the scheduled maturity date.
-On May 13, 2020, the Company and Horizon agreed to defer the first two principal payments totaling \$833,333 due in August and September 2020.
+Payments under the loan agreement are interest only (calculated based on one-month LIBOR plus 7.625%) for the first twenty-four (24) months through July 2020, followed by a 24-month amortization period of principal and interest starting on August 1, 2020 and ending through the scheduled maturity date.

-With \$17.5 million in cash, investments, interest receivable and receivable from the sale of the New Jersey net operating losses at March 31, 2020, coupled with future sales of the Company's New Jersey NOL's as well as the remaining availability under the Capital-on-Demand Equity Facility with JonesTrading Institutional Services LLC, the Company believes it has sufficient capital resources to fund its operations through mid-2021.
+With \$25.5 million in cash, investments, interest receivable and up to \$2.0 million in potential proceeds from the sale of the 2019 State of New Jersey net operating losses, coupled with remaining availability under the Capital-on-DemandTM Sales Agreement (the "Capital on Demand Agreement") with JonesTrading Institutional Services LLC, the Company believes it has sufficient capital resources to fund its operations through the end of 2021.